luker983/hack-a-sat-2/quals/mr-radar/README.md

 ### Final Orbit

-The terminal velocity from this function gives us everything needed to solve the challenge.
+With the final AER coordinates converted to ECI and the terminal velocity from the Lambert function, we now have everything we need to get the orbital elements.

 ```
+>>> orbit = orbital.KeplerianElements.from_state_vector(final_pos, terminal_velocity, orbital.earth, ref_epoch)
+>>> print(orbit)
 KeplerianElements:
     Semimajor axis (a)                           =  22998.794 km
     Eccentricity (e)                             =      0.699924